FudaWiki/fudawiki-files/hanafuda/hwatu.md

 It is also interesting to note that there were times when Korean-made *Hwatu* was exported to Japan, and also times when Japanese companies outsourced their hanafuda to Korean manufacturers.
 In the 2010's, Daiso, a budget store in Japan, sold plastic hanafuda.
 While these hanafuda contained designs resembling the Japanese hanafuda rather than Korean *Hwatu*, they were made in South Korea.

 # Material
-Originally, *Hwatu* are made of paper, just like Japanese hanafuda, but the material has since been replaced with plastic.
+Originally, *Hwatu* are made of paper, just like Japanese hanafuda, but the material has been replaced with plastic around the 1970s.

 ![hwatu_edge.jpg](/hwatu_edge.jpg =250x)

 Typically, modern *Hwatu* are made of **3 layers of plastic laminated together** and cut into card-size pieces.
 - The front layer is very thin and contains the print design for the cards.
 - The core layer makes up the majority of the bulk of each *Hwatu* card.
 The plastic material of this layer is usually mixed with stone powder, which gives the cards weight.
 - The back layer is also thin and is usually in one color (usually red).
 It also contains dimples or some kind of texture on it.
-While people say the texture prevents the cards from slipping, its actual effect is to prevent cards from sticking to each other.
+While some people say the texture is for extra grip in your hand, its actual purpose is to prevent cards from sticking to each other.

 ![hwatu_back.jpg](/hwatu_back.jpg =150x)